ModelDriven/fUML-Reference-Implementation/README.md

 directory.

 To build using Eclipse:
-    The implementation build requires Eclipse Mars or above with the M2E plugin and dependencies:
+    The implementation build requires Eclipse Neon or above with the M2E plugin and dependencies:

 1. Start Eclipse